 1964—September to December: Stationed at Norfolk Naval Air Station with the Fleet Airborne Electronics Training Unit (FAETU).

-1965—January to March: Stationed at Key West Naval Air Station with Sea Control Squadron 30 (VS-30) for training on Grumman S-2 Tracker twin-engine antisubmarine aircraft.
+1965—January to March: Stationed at Key West Naval Air Station with Air Anti-Submarine Squadron 30 (VS-30) for training on Grumman S-2 Tracker twin-engine anti-submarine aircraft.
 The squadron was nicknamed the “Diamondcutters” for its ability to train pilots.

 1965–1966—April 1965 to May 1966: Stationed at Naval Air Station Norfolk with Anti-Submarine Squadron 26 (VS-26), the “Lucky Tigers,” whose patch shows a tiger’s head eating a sub.

-1966–1967—June 1966 to May 1967: Stationed at Naval Air Station Quonset Point with Sea Control squadron 31 (VS-31), the “Top Cats,” an air antisubmarine squadron whose patch depicts a cat in the clouds swatting a sub with its paw.
+1966–1967—June 1966 to May 1967: Stationed at Naval Air Station Quonset Point with Air Anti-Submarine Squadron 31 (VS-31), the “Top Cats,” whose patch depicts a cat in the clouds swatting a sub with its paw.
 Bracken would later become the commanding officer of this squadron.

 1967—June to October: Stationed at Key West Naval Air Station as an instructor with VS-30.
 Engine failure led to Bracken navigating his plane into a pond to soften the landing.